MaximeMuh/Internship_INRIA/README.md

 - **Diffusion on Graphs (UST)**: Notebook for **discrete** diffusion on **adjacency matrices** (generation → constraints → post-processing into USTs).
 - **Utility Data**: UST generation (Wilson's algorithm), test datasets, and visual outputs (subject to local availability).

-> The associated **internship report (PDF)**—which presents the context, methodological choices, results, and discussion—is included in the repository and serves as the scientific reference for this code.

 ## 1. Data Assimilation — `BLUE_3DVAR.ipynb`